gilbertgit95/kagiweb-ui-core-a/README.md

 ## Overview
 This repository contains the ui part of a web application.
 The main purpose of this repo is tobe a client base code application, so we dont need to create a new webapp from scratch everytime we develop a web page.
-The main technology use in this app is React.
+The main technology use in this app is React, MUI (material ui), graphQL, Jest (for testing).

 ## Features